Skip to main content

 2. Click the “Manage” link for your .gov domain.

-3. Click “Authorizing official” on the left-side navigation.
+3. Click “Senior official” on the left-side navigation.

 4. Update as needed.